-The interesting thing about this study was that four different doses (ranging from around 0.25 mg to 1 mg) of finasteride were tested among 32 study participants (with 8 of those 32 getting a placebo dose).
+The interesting thing about this study was that four different doses (ranging from 0.25 mg to 1 mg) of finasteride were tested among 32 study participants (with 8 of those 32 getting a placebo dose).
 One negative thing about the study was that only a 7-day dose of the topical P-3074 solution was administered, and there will therefore be no long-term measurement of the effectiveness of P-3074.

-These findings show that DHT concentration in the scalp, after 7-day treatment course of P-3074 once daily, was more reduced (about 40%) than after 1 mg oral finasteride administration for the same treatment period.
+“These findings show that DHT concentration in the scalp, after 7-day treatment course of P-3074 once daily, was more reduced (about 40%) than after 1 mg oral finasteride administration for the same treatment period.”

 There have been other studies done in the past that concluded favorable results from topical finasteride.
 For example, a 2009 study from Iran concluded ” the therapeutic effects of both finasteride gel and finasteride tablets were relatively similar to each other.”
 Nothing is mentioned regarding side effects in the abstract of that study though.

-It should also be noted that the original Merck patent for Propecia has a number of sentences in there that discuss topical formulations also likely being effective.
+It should also be noted that the original Merck patent for Propecia has a number of sentences in there that discuss topical formulations as also likely being effective.

-Finasteride primarily inhibits type II 5α-reductase, while Dutasteride also inhibits type I 5α-reductase.
+Finasteride primarily inhibits type II 5α-reductase, while dutasteride also inhibits type I 5α-reductase.
 I would therefore not be surprised if topical dutasteride’s superiority over topical finasteride is even greater than the superiority of dutasteride pills over finasteride pills.
 Hopefully, there will also be fewer side effects even after accounting for some systemic absorption via the scalp.

 A few hair transplant surgeons (such as the famous Hasson & Wong in Vancouver, Canada) are also rumored to have developed their own topical finasteride solution, probably in tandem with local pharmacies.
-If you happen to have heard more on this, please post in the comment section below this post.
+If you happen to have heard more on this, please post in the comments section below this post.
 Some hair loss forum participants seem to have tried to develop their own topical finasteride or even topical dutasteride, something I would not recommend.
 The science of topical medication delivery is a bit too complex for the vast majority of us to be experimenting with.

 Update: I got an e-mail from Dr. Hasson & Wong’s office on June 17 stating the following:

-“Dr. Hasson is prescribing topical Finasteride to some of his patients and it is being prepared at a pharmacy close to our clinic.
-To date the results have been very similar to the oral Finasteride.”
+“Dr. Hasson is prescribing topical finasteride to some of his patients and it is being prepared at a pharmacy close to our clinic.
+To date the results have been very similar to the oral finasteride.”